ocaml/dune/doc/reference/files/dune-project/package.rst

    .. dune:field:: deprecated_package_names
       :param: <name list>

-      A list of names that can be used with the :ref:`deprecated-library-name` stanza to migrate legacy libraries from other build systems that do not follow Dune's convention of prefixing the library's public name with the package name.
+      A list of names that can be used with the :doc:`../dune/deprecated_library_name` stanza to migrate legacy libraries
+      from other build systems that do not follow Dune's convention of prefixing the library's public name with the package name.

    .. dune:field:: license